Skip to main content

 On Shopify, most feed apps handle this automatically.
 If you are using a custom CSV feed or a supplemental feed, add an item_group_id column and map it to the parent product ID.

+Merchant Center flags shipping when what you tell Google does not match what your store actually does: the delivery window, the free-shipping threshold, or the countries you serve.
 Shipping mismatches are the second most common account-level warning we see.
 They do not always trigger product-level disapprovals.
 They can trigger account-level policy warnings that affect the whole account.

 Three forms this takes: